 I eventually left law behind, but I carried his message of quality and hard work into this business.
-Our materials are intentional, choosing to use full grain leather made from U.S. steerhides like the cattle my Grandpa raised.
+Our materials are intentional, choosing to use full grain leather made from North American steerhides like the cattle my Grandpa raised.
 Each design is meticulously thought out, tested, retested and refined with perfection as the aim.
 We want our customers to own something of substance and cherish it for years to come.

 We’re a family business based in historic Franklin, Tennessee – a town that embodies Americana.
 It’s an efficient operation with my son Jackson using any extra boxes laying around the warehouse to build forts.

 Choosing adventure in your life isn’t always easy.
 The default is the status quo.
 There are obstacles and risks.
 The stakes can be high, but it’s worth it.
 Which adventure will you choose?